Ammonium nitrate stored in a warehouse linked to catastrophic Beirut explosion - NewsChannel 3-12

 Ammonium nitrate stored in a warehouse linked to catastrophic Beirut explosion

-A warehouse storing thousands of tons of unsecured highly explosive material has emerged as a possible source of the massive blast that ripped through the Lebanese capital on Tuesday, killing nearly 80 people, injuring 4,000 and sending a shock wave across the city that damaged buildings and blew out windows up to 10 kilometers (6 miles) away.
+A warehouse storing thousands of tons of unsecured highly explosive material has emerged as a possible source of the massive blast that ripped through the Lebanese capital on Tuesday, killing at least 100 people, injuring 4,000 and sending a shock wave across the city that damaged buildings and blew out windows up to 10 kilometers (6 miles) away.

 It’s still not exactly clear what led to the ignition that wiped out entire streets across the seaside capital.